 The sampling design used for the AEMP was initially established for Version 2.0 of the AEMP design and incorporated elements of both the multiple control-impact and radial gradient designs.
-Under the Version 2.0 study design, the Mine effluent-exposed near-field (NF) area was compared with four unexposed far-field (FF) areas

-(FF1, FF2, FFA, FFB) to evaluate potential effects (i.e., a control-impact analysis), and was complemented by a gradient analysis to evaluate the spatial extent of effects.
+Under the Version 2.0 study design, the Mine effluent-exposed near-field (NF) area was compared with four unexposed far-field (FF) areas (FF1, FF2, FFA, FFB) to evaluate potential effects (i.e., a control-impact analysis), and was complemented by a gradient analysis to evaluate the spatial extent of effects.
 Since Mine-related stressors other than the effluent discharge also originate at the Mine site, this analysis also evaluated the combined effects from the Mine.
 The gradient portion of the AEMP sampling design consisted of three mid-field (MF) transects (MF1, MF2, MF3) extending away from the diffusers and the Mine area, in combination with the NF and corresponding FF areas.
 The stations in these areas represent the full range of exposure of biological communities to Mine-related stressors.

 During the AEMP Version 3.0, it was determined that the FF areas in Lac de Gras had become exposed to lowlevels of Mine effluent.
-The summary of Mine effects presented in the 2014 to 2016 Aquatic Effects Monitoring Re-evaluation Report also confirmed that low level effects were occurring in the FF areas in certain variables evaluated by the AEMP.
+The summary of Mine effects presented in the 2014 to 2016 Aquatic Effects Re-evaluation Report also confirmed that low level effects were occurring in the FF areas in certain variables evaluated by the AEMP.
 Although the concentrations measured in lake water remained well below any benchmarks or guidelines, the FF areas could no longer be treated as reference areas in a control-impact comparison.
 As a result, refinements to the AEMP data analysis approach were made to account for low-level effluent exposure of the FF areas.
-Reference conditions for Lac de Gras now consist of the approved baseline datasets and normal ranges established in the AEMP Reference Conditions Report Version 1.4 (Golder 2019b).
+Reference conditions for Lac de Gras now consist of the approved baseline data sets and normal ranges established in the AEMP Reference Conditions Report Version 1.4 (Golder 2019b).

-The sampling design for Version 5.1 of the AEMP follows the design used during previous versions of the AEMP.
+Version 6.0 of the AEMP follows the sampling design used during previous versions of the AEMP.
 However, future cycles of the AEMP will emphasize the gradient aspect of the design, which has been a fundamental component of the program since the AEMP Version 2.0, while continuing to make comparisons of annual data to reference conditions.
-This shift in focus is required because it is no longer possible or appropriate to conduct a current-day control-impact analysis of Mine effects in the NF area.
-The recommendation to place a greater emphasis on spatial gradients was first made in the AEMP Version 4.0 and this update was approved by the WLWB.
+This shift in focus is required because it is no longer possible or appropriate to conduct a current-day control-impact analysis to assess Mine effects.
+The recommendation to place a greater emphasis on spatial gradients was first made in the AEMP Version 4.0 and was approved by the WLWB.
+More recently, the WLWB approved the change of comparing NF and MF data to reference condition data instead of FF data to evaluate Action Level triggers (WLWB 2020).

-Reflecting the greater emphasis of the AEMP data analyses on spatial gradients, Version 5.1 of the AEMP includes some adjustments to sampling locations, which are intended to improve the spatial coverage of stations in Lac de Gras and to fill gaps along existing gradients in the lake (Section 3.4.2).
-Full details on the number and locations of stations sampled for the AEMP are provided in Section 3.4.2 and a summary of the proposed adjustments is provided below.
+Reflecting the greater emphasis of the AEMP data analyses on spatial gradients, the AEMP Version 5.2 described some adjustments to sampling locations, which improved the spatial coverage of stations in Lac de Gras and filled gaps along existing gradients in the lake.
+Two new sampling locations, one (FFD-1) located between the existing FF1 and MF3 areas and one (FFD-2) located between the FFB and FFA areas, were added to improve delineation of effects along the MF3 transect and to better assess the extent of effects extending from the existing MF1/FF1 areas extending into the northern channel area of Lac de Gras, east of the East Island.
+Full details on the number and locations of stations sampled for the AEMP are provided in Section 3.4.2.